If I Must Die

-If I Must Die is a poem by Palestinian poet Refaat Alareer.
-Written in 2011, the poem became famous following the death of its author, and has been recognized as a testament to the resilience, resistance, and humanity of the Palestinian people during the Gaza genocide.
+"If I Must Die" is a fatalistic 91-word poem by Palestinian poet and scholar Refaat Alareer, written for his daughter.
+The poem became famous following the killing of its author, along with six members of his family, in an Israeli airstrike.

+The poem has been recognized as a testament to the resilience, resistance, and humanity of the Palestinian people during the Gaza genocide.
 It has been analyzed in academic, journalistic, and cultural contexts for its evocative imagery and its symbolic challenge to narratives of occupation and marginalization.

 It has been described as one of the most widely known poems of the 21st century.
+It has been translated in over 40 languages.
+Professor Nazmi al-Masri wrote that the poem “travelled across the world because it expresses something very simple but very powerful: the fear of disappearing without being remembered”.

+The closing words of the poem were inscribed on Alareer’s tombstone: “If I must die; Let it bring hope; Let it be a tale”.

-Background and Authorship
+Background and authorship

 Refaat Alareer was a professor of English literature at the Islamic University of Gaza and co-founder of the We Are Not Numbers project, which amplified the voices of young Palestinian writers.
 Alareer began writing poetry in English in response to the Gaza War (2008–2009), seeking to directly address an international audience without the barrier of translation; Alareer believed Palestinians must "speak for themselves" in the language of global discourse to counteract dominant narratives about their struggle.

 The poem gained widespread attention after Alareer was killed in an Israeli airstrike on December 6, 2023.
 In 2024, OR Books posthumously published If I Must Die: Poetry and Prose, a collection of Alareer's writings.